 The Counter-Terrorism Medicine Special Interest Group (CTM-SIG) enables WADEM members with an interest in this new area to find a place to exchange ideas, share experiences, and collaborate on research.
 The CTM-SIG strives to be on the cutting edge of this ever-changing new field and set the standard for global mitigation, preparedness, and response to asymmetric terrorist attacks.

 Join the SIG Distribution List

 Please reach out to us with any inquiries – firstname.lastname@example.org.

 Counter-Terrorism Medicine is a new initiative mandated by the increasingly complex and devastating terrorist attacks now escalating in frequency around the world.
 In this age when high-profile terrorist attacks such as those seen in Paris, Brussels, and London have become regular events, and lower-profile attacks on soft civilian targets are a nearly daily occurrence, those in healthcare must learn to be proactive rather than reactive in the steps taken to respond to the ever-changing scenarios.

-The mission of the WADEM Counter-Terrorism Medicine Special Interest Group is to introduce this new initiative on the global stage and to foster collaboration among researchers and practitioners with an interest in the mitigation, preparedness, and response steps required in order to be proactive in the global approach to asymmetric terrorist attack.
+Mission: The mission of the WADEM Counter-Terrorism Medicine Special Interest Group (CTM-SIG) is to introduce this new initiative on the global stage and to foster collaboration among researchers and practitioners with an interest in the mitigation, preparedness, and response steps required in order to be proactive in the global approach to an asymmetric terrorist attack.

-The purposes of the CTM-SIG are to:
+Purpose: The purposes of the CTM-SIG are to:

-The goals of the CTM-SIG are to:
+Goals: The goals of the CTM-SIG are to: